I don't own these characters and I don't own this premise.

 "Fine, I'll go get my gear.
 Are you trying to kick me out?" the redhead asked.

 "Of course not.
 Why would I kick out my girl, especially in her time of need?
 Just helping you move along.
-It's not like you're going to stay long anyway," Monique answered.
+It's not like you're going to stay long, anyway."

 "I don't want to get in the way," the hero replied.
 She never stayed long because she did not want to be in anyone's way or wear out her welcome.

 "Yeah, I know how you are, girl.
 I don't mind how you are either.
-I don't mind having you around.
+I don't mind having you around and you should know that you're never in the way.
 I'm just trying to help you out."